Zerodha Free Demat Account

 In this process, the company buys shares up to a certain number not necessarily the whole announced quantity through the open market over an extended period of time and may even have an outlined share repurchase program that buys back shares at certain times or at regular intervals.
 The maximum price is fixed and the buyback can be done upto or below that particular price, not beyond.

-15 % of the buyback shares are bought back from retail investors and 85% is reserved for non retails investor which includes promoters, MF, FII, DII etc. In most of the recent buybacks, retail portion in under subscribed, leading to 100% acceptance ratio.
+15 % of the buyback shares are bought back from retail investors and 85% is reserved for the non-retail investor which includes promoters, MF, FII, DII, etc. In most of the recent buybacks, the retail portion is under-subscribed, leading to a 100% acceptance ratio.

-When a company announces the number of shares they want to buy back, Of which 15% is only bought back from small investors with less that 2 lakh worth of holding.
-But as a lot of people who are aware of buyback offer, many retail investors start accumulating shares of the company before the buyback date in announced.
-So it is a possibility that the number of shares held by small investor could be more than 15%.
-In such case, due to over subscription of shares, proportionate buy back happens.
+When a company announces the number of shares they want to buy back, Of which 15% is only bought back from small investors with less than 2 lakh worth of holding.
+But like a lot of people who are aware of the buyback offer, many retail investors start accumulating shares of the company before the buyback date is announced.
+So it is a possibility that the number of shares held by the small investor could be more than 15%.
+In such a case, due to the over-subscription of shares, proportionate buyback happens.
 So there are chances that only 50% or 30% would be brought back and you would end up holding the rest.

 The company either retires the repurchased shares or keeps them as treasury stock available for re-issuance.